 Project circuit diagram is shown below.

-All the grounded terminals should be externally connected together!
+All grounded terminals must be externally connected together to ensure proper circuit operation and safety.

 Hardware required: